vpn/bestoftwitter-bot/README.md

 Once you edit the bot script to provide the necessary API keys and the subreddit you want to tweet from, you can run the bot on the command line:

-    python reddit_twitter_bot.py
+    python me-irl-bot.py

 Look into the script itself for configuration options of the bot.
+By default, the bot will ping Reddit for new posts every 600 seconds (10 minutes) and continue running in a loop.